teamwalnut/graphql-ppx/README.md

 # Configuration

-If you need to customize certain features of `graphql_ppx_re` you can provide ppx arguments to do so:
+If you need to customize certain features of `graphql_ppx` you can provide ppx arguments to do so:

 ### -apollo-mode

-By default `graphql_ppx_re` adds `__typename` only to fields on which we need those informations (Unions and Interfaces).
+By default `graphql_ppx` adds `__typename` only to fields on which we need those informations (Unions and Interfaces).
 If you want to add `__typename` on every object in a query you can specify it by using `-apollo-mode` in `ppx-flags`.
 It's usefull in case of using `apollo-client` because of it's cache.

 ```json
 "ppx-flags": [